-From: inquiringmind@email.com

-To: isittimetogradealready@email.com

-Subject: [title], [class and section]
+From: inquiringmind@email.com To: isittimetogradealready@email.com Subject: [title], [class and section]

-Dear/Hello/Good Morning/Afternoon/Evening
+Dear/Hello/Good Morning/Afternoon/Evening,

-Body: [Polite banter about the weather or observational humor, followed by an insightful, well thought out guestion.]
+Body: [Polite banter about the weather or observational humor, followed by an insightful, wel thought out question.]

-Thank you/Best/ Sincerely,
+Thank you/Best/Sincerely,

-Name

-(Contact: email)
+Name (Contact: email)

 - Office Appointments: Come see me during office hours (see top), or kindly request another appointment time using the email structure (above).
 I want to help you.
 Please ask questions.
 Come to me before you are struggling and confused. - Readings/Homework Assignments: Everything will be completed before the date on the schedule.
 This is very important as we will be discussing it during class time. - Late Policy: I am always glad to help you plan and organize your time.
 All out of class assignments will be due by the start of the class.
 All in class assignments will be due by the end of class.
 Formal Out-of-Class late papers will be docked points per. day.
 No Informal writing assignments will be accepted late. - Attendance: Come on time and be prepared to learn.
 I expect you to participate in class discussions and ask questions if something is not clear.
 Doing the work is not enough.
-In terms of learning, the material and active class participation makes the class more enjoyable.
+In terms of learning, the

+- material and active class participation makes the class more enjoyable.
 Because of this, attendance is very important, since missed class time is a missed opportunity to learn and have issues resolved.
-Please bring all of your books/literature to the class discussions. - Absences: If you will miss class for a university sanctioned reason, e.g. a religious holiday, please let me know ahead of time using the proper protocol.
-If you are sick, you will need to make sure that your assignments will be submitted as normal.
+Please bring all of your texts to the class discussions. - Absences: If you will miss class for a university sanctioned reason, e.g. a religious holiday, please let me know ahead of time using the proper protocol.
+If you are sick, please stay home and contact me as soon as possible via email.
+I do expect that you make sure that your assignments will be submitted on time but I do recognize that health can affect this.
+Please communicate with me proactively about this so that we can find a solution given your individual circumstances.